 Before school starts purchase a few packages of those thick black alphabet letters.
 Make up a card for each child’s name using the letters and tag board don’t forget to laminate for durability.
 Have each child place beans on the outline of their names.
 You can use these tags for other purposes such as of course placing other items on the name for other themes as well as tie a piece of yarn on two alligator clips and have the children wear them for substitute teachers.

 Set up a station that has a total of four dividers, that way each child cannot see one another papers.
 Have each child draw a picture of themselves using all characteristics of themselves.
-Teacher labels the back of each picture with the child’s name and keep them until the next day at group time.
+A teacher labels the back of each picture with the child’s name and keeps them until the next day at group time.
 Have the children guess who the picture is of…ask them why it may be the child they are stating it is.
-Have them give reason as color of hair, eyes, etc.
+Have them give a reason as a color of hair, eyes, etc.

 Set up a bus stop in the house corner using props such as chairs for seats, lunch boxes, driver’s wheel and driver’s hat.
 Have the child role play the correct way to get on the bus and behavior when riding the bus.